egnyte/egnyte-js-sdk/src/docs/api.md

 --- | --- | ---
 API.auth.isAuthorized | | Returns `boolean` true if a token is present API.auth.setToken | `token` | Accepts a token string.
-New token overwrites the previous one API.auth.requestToken | `callback` | Performs authorization and calls the callback the moment the token is available API.auth.authorizeXHR | `XHR object` | Adds authorization header to given XHR object API.auth.getHeaders | | Returns headers definition to add as headers to eg. jQuery.ajax options API.auth.getToken | | Returns the token string
+New token overwrites the previous one API.auth.requestToken | `callback` | Performs authorization and calls the callback synchronously once the token is available after reload
+API.auth.onTokenReady | `callback` | Calls the callback synchronously if the token is available now, does nothing if not authorized
+API.auth.authorizeXHR | `XHR object` | Adds authorization header to given XHR object API.auth.getHeaders | | Returns headers definition to add as headers to eg. jQuery.ajax options API.auth.getToken | | Returns the token string